MarekBykowski/yocto-ci-manifest/README.md

 source oe-init-build-env cxl-simics
 ```

-Then you will be shown with
+Upon sourcing you will be shown with

 ```
 ### Shell environment set up for builds. ###